Self-Consistent Random Phase Approximation from Projective Truncation Approximation Formalism

 To some extent, the numerical instability can be alleviated by the zero-removing technique \cite{Jia1}.
 In this technique, one first diagonalizes the inner product matrix $\bf{I}$ and finds all its eigenvalues.
 The eigenvectors, when combined with the basis operators, produce a set of orthonormal basis operators.
 From all the $D$ transformed basis operators, we remove the $D_0$ operators that correspond to the $D_0$ smallest absolute eigenvalues.
 In the remaining $D-D_0$ dimensional space, we carry out a new PTA calculation.
 In this way, the singular $\bf{I}$ problem is partly solved.
 In the present work, we did not take this strategy since our sc-RPA works already for $\Delta=10^{-5}$ which is very close to the degeneracy point.

+Another possible solution to the problem of singular $\bf{I}$ is to use an inner product other than the commutator one.
+The commutator inner product $(X|Y) = \langle [X^{\dagger}, Y] \rangle$ used in the existing sc-RPA has the advantage that it has a lower order than both $X$ and $Y$ if they are boson-type operators.
+But it does not fulfil the mathematical requirement for an inner product that $(X|X) \geq 0$ and $(X|X) = 0$ if and only if $X=0$.
+Making use of the flexibility of choosing inner product in PTA, one could use other positive inner product to develop the sc-RPA.
+One could use the anti-commutator inner product to establish RPA, or use the double-commutator inner product $(X|Y) = \langle [X^{\dagger}, [Y, H]] \rangle$ similar to that used for the classical model \cite{Ma1}.
+This will lead to a sc-RPA theory similar to the spin-rotation invariant GF theory for the short-range order of the Heisenberg model \cite{Winterfeldt1,Ihle1}.

-Another possible solution to the problem of singular $\bf{I}$ is to use the Fermion-type GF and anti-commutator inner product to establish sc-RPA.
-In this formalism, the zero-length problem of the operators $a_{\alpha}^{\dagger}a_{\alpha}$ no longer exists.
-Therefore, it is possible to add $\{ a_{\alpha}^{\dagger}a_{\alpha} \}$ into the basis and still have a non-singular $\bf{I}$.
+Both the above two inner products are positive definite.
+In the sc-RPA with these inner product, the zero-length problem of the operators $a_{\alpha}^{\dagger}a_{\alpha}$ no longer exists.
+It is also possible to add $\{ a_{\alpha}^{\dagger}a_{\alpha} \}$ into the basis and still have a non-singular $\bf{I}$.
 The basis is then invariant under the orbital rotation.
-The cost of such a scheme is the more complicated $\bf{I}$ and $\bf{L}$ matrices.
-Note that the static component problem still exists in PTA with the anti-commutator inner product.
+The cost of such schemes is the more complicated $\bf{I}$ and $\bf{L}$ matrices.
+Note that the static component problem still exists in PTA with these inner products.
 This direction will be explored in the future.

 \end{subsection}